Yokaichi Station Night Walk: Denim Mecca, Honmachi Arcade & Tokiwa-dori — Higashiomi City, Shiga

 Bicycles parked casually in front of Al Plaza Yokaichi's entrance

 Back at Al Plaza Yokaichi after a full loop.
-The bikes parked out front with no particular order — that casual, unselfconscious quality of a place where people actually live rather than visit.
-There's something grounding about it.
+The bikes out front, parked without any particular order — that unself-conscious quality of a place where people actually live.
+This "undecorated everyday life" felt like the real pulse of the town.

 The exterior of Yokaichi Station at night, its design quietly charming